 How do you win 7 Wonders: Duel?

-Military victory can be achieved by acquiring military cards and moving the military marker closer to enemy capital until it reaches it.
+Military victory can be achieved by acquiring military cards and moving the military marker closer to the enemy capital until it reaches it.
 At certain positions of the marker, you receive extra bonuses.

 For the scientific victory, one must collect six of seven different scientific symbols, found on cards.